National Library of Sweden, A 83

 Textblock

-The hymns are noted with their musical incipits in square notation.
+The hymns are notated with incipits in black square notation on a four-line red staff.

 Binding